superhighfives/releasecast/README.md

 It requires a .app file as an input along with your Apple Developer email [and a password in your keychain](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow#3087734), and optionally, a folder of previous releases, and generates a dmg, notorizes it via Apple, generates Sparkle project data in markdown format, and creates deltas that can be used as part of a release pipeline.

 This set up is pretty specific to my needs, as I use the markdown to generate the appcast feed in NextJS.
 That said, the source code may be useful to someone else, so here we are.
+To really dig into what's happening, [check out the source code](https://github.com/superhighfives/releasecast/blob/main/src/index.ts).

 Releasecast is made up of four key steps: